TricolorHen061/bwbdocs/docs/december_2021_update.rst

 New documentation
     There is new documentation for the bot.
 It's the website you're on right now!
 This long-overdue update was made because there was an increasing amount of people getting confused about how to use the bot.
 You can simply use the bar on the left to navigate the documentation.

+There was a lot of other small things fixed, like how anyone could run the ``/unmute`` command without permissions.